-6.2 Concluding comments
+6.3 Concluding comments

 This paper has established the feasibility of combining detailed nineteenth-century income tabulations with census data in order to produce a well-founded estimate of income inequality.
+The assumptions needed have been clearly laid out, and it is shown that having data tabulated explicitly by incomes is a key requirement in obtaining a precise estimate.